 Rev. Dr. Liz Theoharis

-Liz Theoharis is an ordained Presbyterian minister who has been working with and for the poor over the past 20 years.
-She is co-director of the Kairos Center.
-Her organizing and activism brought her, together with Rev. Dr. William Barber, to launch the Poor People’s Campaign, a National Call for Moral Revival, in 2017, which seeks to build upon the work of MLK’s original Poor People’s Campaign and unite the poor of all races to eliminate systemic racism, systemic poverty, and environmental degradation.
+Rev. Dr. Liz Theoharis is an ordained Presbyterian minister who has been working with and for the poor over the past 20 years.
+She is co-director of the Kairos Center, which is dedicated to bringing religious and community leaders together to end poverty.
+Her organizing and activism led her, together with Rev. Dr. William Barber, to launch the Poor People’s Campaign, a National Call for Moral Revival, in 2017, which seeks to build upon the work of MLK’s original Poor People’s Campaign and unite the poor of all races to eliminate systemic racism, systemic poverty, and environmental degradation.